Sex chromosome: Sex determination

+Animals

+Mammals

 Schematic karyogram of a human, showing the sex chromosomes in green box at bottom right.
 The X chromosome is part of chromosome group C, and the Y chromosome is part of group G. Bands and sub-bands are annotated to the right of each chromosome (or chromosome pair), and the gene for the sex-determining region Y protein is located at Yp11.2.

 All diploid organisms with allosome-determined sex get half of their allosomes from each of their parents.
 In most mammals, females are XX, and can pass along either of their Xs; since males are XY they can pass along either an X or a Y. Females in such species receive an X chromosome from each parent while males receive an X chromosome from their mother and a Y chromosome from their father.
 It is thus the male's sperm that determines the sex of each offspring in such species.

 A small percentage of humans have divergent sexual development, known as intersex.
 This can result from a genotype that is neither XX nor XY.
 It can also occur when two fertilized embryo fuse, producing a chimera that might contain two different sets of DNA, one XX and the other XY.
 It could also result from exposure, often in utero, to chemicals that disrupt the normal influence of the allosomes on production of sex hormones, and lead to the development of either ambiguous outer genitalia or internal organs.

 There is a gene in the Y chromosome that has regulatory sequences that control genes that code for maleness, called the SRY gene.
 This gene produces a testis-determining factor ("TDF"), which initiates testis development in humans and other mammals.
 The SRY sequence's prominence in sex determination was discovered when the genetics of sex-reversed XX men (i.e. humans who possess biological male-traits but actually have XX allosomes) were studied.
 After examination, it was discovered that the difference between a typical XX individual (traditional female) and a sex-reversed XX man was that the typical individuals lacked the SRY gene.
 It is theorized that in sex-reversed XX men, the SRY gets translocated to an X chromosome in the XX pair during meiosis.

 Other vertebrates

 Diverse mechanisms are involved in the determination of sex in animals.
 For mammals, sex determination is carried by the genetic contribution of the spermatozoon.
 Many lower chordates, such as fish, amphibians and reptiles, have systems that are influenced by the environment.
 Fish and amphibians, for example, have genetic sex determination but their sex can also be influenced by externally available steroids and incubation temperature of eggs.
 In some reptiles, e.g. sea turtles, only the incubation temperature determines sex (temperature-dependent sex determination).

+Genetic sex determination has independently evolved in many groups of vertebrates.
+Some species in the early stage of transition exhibit a hybrid genetic/temperature sex determination system.